 There’s a nice selection of other suitcases in the Solyte line, see them all here.

 Eagle Creek is known for their quality, durable luggage.
-They can be a bit short on style, with a backpacker aesthetic, but the EC Adventure carry-on does deliver in the lightweight category, coming in at 7 pounds.
+They can be a bit short on style, with a backpacker aesthetic, but the Gear Warrior carry-on does deliver in the lightweight category, coming in at 7.3 pounds.

-Their lightweight carry-on features spinner wheels, lockable zippers, durable ripstop and ballistic fabric, and expandable zipper.
+Their lightweight carry-on features spinner wheels, exo-skeleton seamless composite fabrication for structure, durable reinforced hypalon fabric, and expandable main compartment.

-Eagle Creek’s EC Adventure line includes a couple larger bags that are worth checking out as well.
+Eagle Creek’s Gear Warrior line includes a couple larger bags that are worth checking out as well.

 Heys America Xero line is another brand claiming to be the worlds lightest.
 Whether or not they’re truly the lightest, the Xero carry on is impressive at just under 4 pounds.
 The balance of features, style, and super light weight make it one of the best lightweight softside bags on this list.